Business Licensing Changes

-- Applications for pawn shop, second hand store, and flea market licences will now be sent to the Edmonton Police Service for a recommendation before being approved or denied.
+- Applications for pawn shop, second hand store, and flea market licences will now be sent to the for a recommendation before being approved or denied.

 - All flea market operators must now keep a record of all vendors and types of goods bought and sold.

-- A Police Information Check is required for all primary managers, owners, partners, directors, and officers of any corporation applying for a Flea Market licence.
+- A is required for all primary managers, owners, partners, directors, and officers of any corporation applying for a Flea Market licence.

 - All vendors selling goods in a flea market are required to have a Flea Market Vendor licence and can only buy and sell certain goods.